Chiang Mai Street Food: 8 Dishes You Must Try

 Originally a Burmese dish, Khao Soi is made from rice noodles that are stretched over boiling water.
 After steaming, the sheet of dough is cut into individual noodles.

-Often these noodles are served with coconut milk or a curry soup base.
+Often Thais serve the noodles with coconut milk or a curry soup base.

 Khao Kha Moo

 If you would like to try a braised pork leg, you’re going to want to ask for some Khao Kha Moo.
-Traditionally it is served as a single dish meal over rice, though a hard-boiled egg and Chinese broccoli may be found on the side.
+Traditional serving is as a single dish meal over rice.
+However you may find a hard-boiled egg and Chinese broccoli on the side.

 One of the variations of hot pot, a communal dish where items are dipped in broth, this spicy dish appeals to Chinese diners looking for a taste of home.
 If you are gathering with a group, this dish is a great way to bring everyone together for a special meal.